RupeshKumar4511/Operating-System/README.md

 When it is implemented at user level then checking and setting the semaphore value should be atomic.
 <br>
 2. Counting Semaphore :
-semaphore can be any integer value.
+semaphore can be any integer value (greater than or equal to 0 ).

 # DeadLock :
 It is a situation where no process got blocked and no process proceeds.
 All process are continuously waiting for infinite time.